Distributed Model Predictive Covariance Steering: Multi-Agent Covariance Steering With Wasserstein Distance

 \section{Multi-Agent Covariance Steering With Wasserstein Distance}

-The scope of this work is to address Problem \ref{general problem} using CS theory.
+The scope of this work is to address Problem \ref{general problem} through leveraging CS theory, MPC and distributed optimization.
 While CS methods have mainly been developed for linear dynamics, they can be extended for nonlinear ones by linearizing around the mean of some reference trajectory \cite{p:ridderhof2019nonlinearcovariance, p:bakolas2020greedynonlinearcovariance, p:yi2020ddpcovariance}.
 After linearization, we utilize a disturbance feedback policy parametrization which yields closed form expressions for the state means and covariances.
-Finally, we transform Problem \ref{general problem} to an equivalent finite-dimensional optimization one over the new policy parameters.
+Finally, we transform Problem \ref{general problem} to an approximate finite-dimensional optimization one over the new policy parameters.